yafim/videoAnalysisSoftware/README.md

 # Requirements
 * Create JSON with provided software (./tet/TETWinSamples.sln) - [EyeTribe  GitHub](https://github.com/EyeTribe/tet-csharp-samples)
-* JSON example containing 2 coordinates
-Note!
-You can generate your own json file from any eye tracker using this format
+* Note!
+You can generate your own json file from any eye tracker using this format (JSON example containing 2 coordinates)

 ```<JSON>
 {